tamberg/fhnw-idb/data-transport/README.md

     Create this channel and get the API Keys.

+6. **Done**

     Your ThingSpeak channel is now ready to collect your sensor data.

 ## HTTP Client
 HTTP is ...